turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 ### 3. Functions Always Accept a Variable Number of Arguments

-That is the gist of it really.
 In JavaScript, all functions can be passed a variable number of arguments.
 In practice, passing the wrong number of arguments often results in an error, or in additional arguments being ignored.
 But we can pass them and the function will pass them nonetheless.